-Jeffrey Tambor Leaves Transparent Amid Sexual Harassment Accusations
+Jeffrey Tambor Announces He's Leaving Transparent Amid Sexual Harassment Accusations

 "I’ve already made clear my deep regret if any action of mine was ever misinterpreted by anyone as being aggressive, but the idea that I would deliberately harass anyone is simply and utterly untrue," Tambor said.

-The 73-year-old added, "Given the politicized atmosphere that seems to have afflicted our set, I don’t see how I can return to Transparent."
+The 73-year-old added added, "Given the politicized atmosphere that seems to have afflicted our set, I don’t see how I can return to Transparent."

+While he does not state he is quitting the show or being fired, Tambor does make it clear that he does not see a future at the hit show.

 Transparent's Jeffrey Tambor Responds to Trace Lysette's Sexual Harassment Allegations: I Am Not a Predator